AliChoukatli/CyberShield-Enterprise/06_Threat_Detection_&_Simulation/Documentation/02_Custom_Analytics_Rules.md

 **📌 Use Case** : Detects when a user signs in successfully from geographic locations that deviate from their usual login patterns.
 This may indicate potential account compromise or unauthorized access attempts using stolen credentials.

 **📌 Description** : This rule flags users signing in from unusual geographic locations, which may indicate suspicious activity or credential compromise.
-Even if travel is legitimate, such events should be reviewed for consistency with normal user behavior.

 **✅ Deployment Method**